brannn/puppet-user/README.md

 puppet-user
 ===========

-A simple Puppet module to manage standalone Unix user accounts and ssh keys
+A simple Puppet module to manage standalone Unix user accounts and ssh keys.

+If you have a small or temporary environment where running LDAP auth is overkill, this module does the job nicely.

 ### Usage